Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/energiehuis/notawerkgroep/2025-02-18/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-02-19T08:10:04.742Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.089Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.744Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.744Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:OSLO-Organisatie:OSLO²_usecase_Organisatie_publiekeOrganisatie) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.744Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:IPDC-LPDC:classes) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.744Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:IPDC-LPDC:codelijsten) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.091Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.744Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:IPDC-LPDC:data types) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.091Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Organisatie:OSLO²_usecase_Organisatie_publiekeOrganisatie) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.744Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:schema-org) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.091Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:RDFS) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.744Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.091Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:EDTF) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.745Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Organisatie:OSLO²_usecase_Organisatie_publiekeOrganisatie) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.091Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:W3C-Time) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.745Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:W3C-Time) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.091Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Persoon:OSLO²_usecase_Persoon_identificatiePersoon) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.745Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Persoon:OSLO²_usecase_Persoon_identificatiePersoon) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.091Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:QUDT) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.745Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:QUDT) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.091Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:skos) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.745Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:skos) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.091Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:Schema.org) and fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.745Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:Schema.org) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.092Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:FOAF) and fallback URI (http://todo.com/) will be assigned.

+2025-03-04T15:06:33.095Z warn: [ConnectorConverterHandler]: Connector (Participatie.PubliekeDienstverlening) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

+2025-03-04T15:06:33.095Z warn: [ConnectorConverterHandler]: Connector (Participatie.Agent) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-19T08:10:04.745Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:FOAF) and fallback URI (http://todo.com/) will be assigned.
+2025-03-04T15:06:33.096Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (Participatie.Agent) and the fallback URI (http://todo.com/) will be assigned.

-2025-02-19T08:10:04.756Z warn: [ConverterHandler]: Entity with path Model:Model:Schema.org:OpeningsurenSpecificatie has an empty value for tag ap-usageNote-nl.

-2025-02-19T08:10:04.766Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:OSLO-Dienst:PubliekeDienstverlening:naam).

-2025-02-19T08:10:04.766Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Dienst:PubliekeDienstverlening:beschrijving has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-02-19T08:10:04.766Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:OSLO-Dienst:PubliekeDienstverlening:taal).

-2025-02-19T08:10:04.766Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:OSLO-Dienst:PubliekeDienstverlening:contactinfo).

-2025-02-19T08:10:04.766Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:Schema.org:Geldbedrag:valuta).

-2025-02-19T08:10:04.768Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:OSLO-Organisatie:Organisatie:contactinfo).

-2025-02-19T08:10:04.770Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:OSLO-Generiek:ContactInfo:beschikbaarheid).

-2025-02-19T08:10:04.770Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:OSLO-Generiek:ContactInfo:adres).

-2025-02-19T08:10:04.771Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:OSLO-Gebouw:Gebouw:adres).

-2025-02-19T08:10:04.771Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:OSLO-Gebouw:Gebouweenheid:adres).

-2025-02-19T08:10:04.772Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:W3C-Time:Periode:^inEDTF).

-2025-02-19T08:10:04.772Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:W3C-Time:Moment:inEDTF).

-2025-02-19T08:10:04.780Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Model:OSLO-Persoon:Persoon:contactinfo).
+2025-03-04T15:06:33.096Z warn: [ConnectorConverterHandler]: Connector (verrichtDoor) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

+2025-03-04T15:06:33.096Z warn: [ConnectorConverterHandler]: Connector (verricht) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

+2025-03-04T15:06:33.096Z warn: [ConnectorConverterHandler]: Connector (verwijstNaar) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

+2025-03-04T15:06:33.096Z warn: [ConnectorConverterHandler]: Connector (heeftRelatieMet) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

+2025-03-04T15:06:33.096Z warn: [ConnectorConverterHandler]: Connector (Persoon (source)) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

+2025-03-04T15:06:33.096Z warn: [ConnectorConverterHandler]: Connector (Persoon (target)) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

 #||# -------------------------------------